-Students are permitted to withdraw from subjects without being regarded as having failed, provided they apply by the dates indicated.
+2. Students are permitted to withdraw from subjects without being regarded as having failed, provided they apply by the dates indicated.

-First Year Students (ie enrolled for the first time in any undergraduate course at the University)
+Students enrolled in the University for the first time (in any undergraduate course):

-- 1. one-session subjects: the end of the eighth week of that session (28 April or 15 September). - double-session subjects: the end of the second week of Session 2 (4 August).
+- 1. for one session subjects, the end of the eighth week of that session (27 April or 14 September) - 2. for whole year subjects the end of the second week of Session 2 (3 August)